-Given the importance of this course in most of the subjects of subsequent courses in the degree of electrical engineering, the assessment should not only ensure that the student has obtained the main concepts of circuit theory, but that he has reached sufficient skills to be able to extrapolate that knowledge to the problems that students will find in the subjects mentioned.
+Given the importance of this course in most of the subjects of subsequent courses in the degree of telecommunications, the assessment should not only ensure that the student has obtained the main concepts of Circuit Theory, but that he has reached sufficient skills to be able to extrapolate that knowledge to the problems that students will find in the posterior subjects mentioned.

 Thus, it will be necessary to emphasize the educational nature of the continuous assessment described here.
-Since the main skills pursued by this course are related to the ability to analyze and solve problems by applying the theoretical concepts studied, the assessment will use instruments based on objective test of different types: problem solving and written tests focused on theoretic arguments.
+Since the main skills pursued by this course are related to the ability to analyze and solve problems by applying the theoretical concepts that have been studied, the assessment will use instruments based on objective test of different types: problem solving, and written tests focused on theoretic arguments.